kamruleee51/MedAI/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Md Kamrul Hasan is a **PhD candidate** in the [Bioengineering](https://www.imperial.ac.uk/bioengineering/) department at [Imperial College London](https://www.imperial.ac.uk/), where he explores the deployment of AI agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.
+Md Kamrul Hasan is a **PhD candidate** in the [Bioengineering](https://www.imperial.ac.uk/bioengineering/) department at [Imperial College London (ICL)](https://www.imperial.ac.uk/), where he explores the deployment of AI agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.
 He is an Assistant Professor (on Leave) in Electrical and Electronic Engineering ([EEE](https://www.kuet.ac.bd/department/EEE/)) at Khulna University of Engineering & Technology ([KUET](https://kuet.ac.bd/)).
 Mr. Hasan's research interest primarily concentrates on *developing automated AI-based systems for medical appliances.*